Leionne Salter: Major Work

 Leionne Salter was an interior designer, screen and mural painter.
 Her significant murals and commissions included the Arizona Inn (Tucson), Darling Shop (Tucson), El Conquistador Hotel (Tucson), Bungalow Inn (Tucson) and the Casa Blanca (Scottsdale).
 Salter drew on a design philosophy that working with fabrics and colors into a decorative patterns to represent her client.
 Salter is also recognized for her stylistic floral window paintings found on Historic Homes throughout Tucson and Southern Arizona.
 Salter’s design commissions included the redecorating of the El Conquistador Hotel in 1950s; significant homes throughout the Tucson region including “Indian Hill Home,” and numerous churches including the chapel on the La Osa ranch at Sasabe.
 The studio produced furniture, tin-work, lampshades, decorative screens and various accessories in copper, tin and wood.

 The Salters are known to have employed two skilled craftsman to fabricate Leionne’s designs.
-Frank Armenta, who started with them in 1932, fabricated all the metal frame work, and Salvador Colmanero, a blind artisan who produced all the fiber cord work and caning for seats and backs.
+Frank Armenta, who started with them in 1932, fabricated all the metal framework, and Salvador Colmanero, a blind artisan who produced all the fiber cord work and caning for seats and backs.